-I was having a great dinner over at my friend’s place.
-I still miss the delicious roasted turkey, baked rice, sweet potatoes etc 🙂 One young gentleman from India mentioned that he is interested in learning Forex trading and consider taking some expensive trading courses.
-He saw his friends playing with Fibonacci lines, indicators etc (wow, he knows these terms..) which is accurate 80% of time.
+I was having a great dinner at my friend’s place.
+I still miss the delicious roasted turkey, baked rice, sweet potatoes, etc 🙂 One young gentleman from India mentioned that he is interested in learning Forex trading and consider taking some expensive trading courses.
+He saw his friends playing with Fibonacci lines, indicators, etc (wow, he knows these terms..) which is accurate 80% of the time.
 I kept quiet.
 I really did not want to get into the discussion.
-However, one of my friend who knows I am trading actively, pointed him to me.
-Oh well….
+However, one of my friends who knows I am trading actively pointed him to me.
+Oh well…

 In the hindsight, probably I was not too friendly to him.
 My ‘advice’ to him was: